Science

 [email protected]

 Course topics first semester will include: metric system, experimental design, matter, atomic structure, the periodic table and chemical reactions.
 Second semester topics include: work, fluid mechanics, energy, waves, electricity, and magnetism.
-The course will explore these two disciplines using hands on activities, projects, discussions and applications.
+The course will explore these two disciplines using hands-on activities, projects, discussions and applications.
 Students should expect to spend 2-3 hours per week outside of class time on assignments.
 This course is designed to be the first science course taken in high school, but it may be taken at any point.
 However, it is necessary to have finished pre-algebra with concurrent enrollment in Algebra 1.
-If your student does not have the necessary math skills, he will struggle greatly: first semester with the abstract concepts and second semester with the math.
+If

 Prerequisite: